ilyas4225/AutoPyTorch/README.md

  A Python file in the repository ['[Cifar10.py ](https://github.com/ilyas4225/AutoPyTorch/blob/main/Cifar10.py)] contains the  code for Autopytorch image classification pipline with cifar10 datadset.

-To Run this code the command is
+To Run this code the command is as

  ```
 python.Cifar10.py